-Figure 3: Quantile functions and densities of income shocks, averaged over years attrition and confounding age effects.
+Studying aggregate dynamics using survey panel data like the PSID is complicated by attrition and confounding age effects.
 To minimize the impact of these factors, we follow the approach pioneered by Storesletten et al. (2004) and construct a sequence of balanced, four-year subpanels.
 In every subpanel, we require that households have non-missing data on income and demographics and comply with standard selection criteria: the household has positive annual labor income during the four years, the head is between 23 and 60 years old, and is not part of the SEO low-income sample or the immigrant sample.
-We estimate model (12) on 20 subpanels, whose base years range between 1969 and 1988.
+We estimate model (11) on 20 subpanels, whose base years range between 1969 and 1988.
 Log-household income growth is net of indicators for age (of head), education, gender, race, marital status, state of residence, number of children, and family size.
+We provide descriptive statistics on the 20 four-year subpanels in Appendix D.